 Database Table Prefix In UI

-One of the small but nagging problems reported by our customers was the inability to see the database table prefix in WordPress Toolkit UI.
+One of the small but nagging problems reported by our customers was the inability to see the database table prefix in WP Toolkit UI.
 This caused issues when you had several WordPress sites in a single database.
 Even though this is not a widespread case, we decided to address this, since the fix was easy:

 CLI For (Re)setting WordPress Administrator Password

-To make sure systems like WHMCS can properly provision WordPress sites via WordPress Toolkit, we have added a new CLI command for setting or resetting WordPress administrator passwords: –site-admin-reset-password.
+To make sure systems like WHMCS can properly provision WordPress sites via WP Toolkit, we have added a new CLI command for setting or resetting WordPress administrator passwords: –site-admin-reset-password.
 By default, this command resets WordPress administrator password and generates a new one.
 You can set a specific new password using an environment variable.

 Bugfixes, Improvements, Research